kari220300/To-Do-web-app/README.md

 # To-Do-web-app
-This project has a simple yet great UI with features and is a user-friendly application.
+This project is meant for managing your work.It has a simple yet great UI and is user-friendly.
-It has been built using HTML, CSS, JS, Nodejs, Express,MongoDb and Robo3T.
+It has been built using HTML, CSS, JS, Nodejs, Express,MongoDb